lbernardo/clojure-progress-bar/README.md

 # progress-bar

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to progress bar

 ## Install
 Add to project.clj